bcarterterp/Flap/README.md

 ## How to Run and Build for the First Time

 - First, create a .env file at the root of the project.
-This file will include the api key for spoonacular:
+This file will include the api key for spoonacular (reach out to a code-owner for the spoonacular password.
+You also can create your own account, this is a free API! ):

     `SPOONACULAR_API_KEY=<insert api key here from 1password>`

-- Create generated files from the below command:
+- We rely on generated code files in this project, so after .env is created - run the below command:

     `flutter pub run build_runner clean && flutter pub run build_runner build --delete-conflicting-outputs`